geekammo/learn-website-source/_posts/2014-06-04-general-overview-of-microview.md

 Two pixels at X=2,Y=3 and X=2,Y=2 turned on means BYTE 2 of the buffer memory has a data of 0x0c (hex).

-To draw a straight line of 5 pixels starting from 10,2 to 10,2 , the following C codes show a simple way on how to accomplish this.
+To draw a straight line of 5 pixels starting from 10,2 to 10,6 , the following C codes show a pixel by pixel way on how to accomplish this:

     uView.pixel(10,2);
     uView.pixel(10,3);
     uView.pixel(10,4);
     uView.pixel(10,5);
     uView.pixel(10,6);

+but in normal situation, to draw a straight line from 10,5 to 10,6 we just need a single line command:

+    uView.line(10,2,10,6);

 In order for the library to perform extremely fast draw (more than 100 frames per second), all drawing function in the MicroView's library does not immediately transfer the buffer memory to the SSD1306 controller.
 A `display()` command is required to instruct the library to perform the bulk transfer from the buffer memory to the SSD1306 controller: